-Nikon D610 versus Nikon D7200
+Nikon D610 vs D7200

-The Nikon D610 and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and March 2015.
+The Nikon D610 and the Nikon D7200 are two enthusiast cameras that were announced, respectively, in October 2013 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D610) and an APS-C (D7200) sensor.
-The D610 has a resolution of 24.2 megapixel, whereas the D7200 provides 24 MP.
+The D610 has a resolution of 24.2 megapixels, whereas the D7200 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably smaller (9 percent) than the Nikon D610.
 Moreover, the D7200 is markedly lighter (10 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D610) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7200).
 You can compare the optics available in the Nikon Lens Catalog.